 - The precinct officer will release workers upon completion of all tasks.

 Will I work in my precinct?

-- If possible, we will assign you to your precinct or close by.
-However you must to be able to work at any precinct.
+- If possible, we will assign you to your nearest precinct.
+However, you must be able to work at any precinct.

 How much will I be paid?